 Not only can smoking lead to serious health issues (lung cancer, COPD, and more), it can also cause your teeth and gums to become dark, stained, and eventually decay.

 Nothing good comes from smoking, so just don’t do it.
 If you’re already a smoker, we know how hard it can be to break the habit (it is an addiction after all).
-Here is a fantastic government resource that offers you tips, suggestions, goal setting ideas, and motivational text messages to help you stop smoking.

 While you may think of saliva as something dirty or unsanitary, your own saliva is actually “nature’s mouthwash,” as it works around the clock 24/7 to assist in keeping your mouth clean.